 Going back to school is so exciting but can be overwhelming!
-Teaching foods, Family and Consumer Science, and Culinary Arts is up there in terms of preparation but the impact you make on your students is amazing!
+Teaching foods, Family and Consumer Science, and Culinary Arts is up there in terms of preparation, but your impact on your students is incredible!

 These 4 ways to prepare for your classes will help make the transition from summer to fall easier and help to create positive relationships with your students starting on day one.

 1. Over Plan.
-Having more plans than you need for the first day is key.
-Some classes go by really quickly and the kids just get it.
+Having more plans than you need for the first day is critical.
+Some classes go by quickly, and the kids get it.
 You don’t want to be stuck staring at the clock wishing it would go faster.
-Have an extra activity or 2 as back up.
+Have an extra activity or 2 as a backup.
 If you don’t get to them, you can use them the next day or as a sub plan!
-We have a free scope and sequence that we use for our culinary arts courses.
+We have a free scope and sequence for our culinary arts courses.

 2. Have an opener or bellringer to start.
 I love these bell ringers because: